The Fossil Gen 6 Wellness Hybrid is a classier take on a fitness smartwatch | CNN Underscored

 During my review process, I captured a couple of blood oxygen recordings on the Gen 6 Hybrid Wellness.
 It’s one of the watch’s marquee features, so I was expecting it to work pretty well.

 Unfortunately, I’m not sure it can be trusted.
-After two recordings, it told me my SP02 levels were at 99 percent and 100 percent, respectively.
-I then recorded with my Apple Watch Series 8, which said my levels were at 96 percent.
+After two recordings, it told me my SP02 levels were at 99% and 100%, respectively.
+I then recorded with my Apple Watch Series 8, which said my levels were at 96%.
 Ever since, I’ve recorded my blood oxygen a couple more times with Fossil’s watch, and it always gave me an extra point or two on top of what my Apple Watch suggested.

 You want your blood oxygen to be between 95 and 100 (anything lower is worth calling your doctor over).
 The Gen 6 Hybrid never suggested I should go to the hospital, but it definitely seemed to inflate the amount of oxygen in my blood.